cygonz0/http-snapshot/README.md

 Nmap done: 1 IP address (1 host up) scanned in 5.05 seconds
 ```
+##### Known Issues
+- If the site redirects from HTTP to HTTPS or any 301 code is received, the captured snapshot will be blank.
+It is a known issue with wkhtmltoimage.
+- Sometimes the script loops forever, could possibly be fixed by using timeouts.

 # http-snapshot-pjs
 Requires phantomjs and screenshot.js by Pierre LALET <pierre.lalet@cea.fr> to be installed and in your path.
 ## Installation